Cray-HPE/docs-csm/operations/node_management/Adding_a_Liquid-cooled_blade_to_a_System.md

     }
     ```

-10. Wait for 3 minutes for the blade to power on and the node controllers (BMCs) to be discovered.
+9. Unsuspend the hms-discovery cronjob to re-enable the hms-discovery job.

     ```bash
+    ncn-m001# kubectl -n services patch cronjobs hms-discovery \
+      -p '{"spec" : {"suspend" : false }}'
+    ```

+    Verify the hms-discovery job has been unsuspended (`ACTIVE` = `1` and `SUSPEND` = `False`).
+    ```bash
+    ncn-m001# kubectl get cronjobs.batch -n services hms-discovery NAME             SCHEDULE      SUSPEND   ACTIVE   LAST   SCHEDULE  AGE hms-discovery    */3 * * * *   False       1      41s              33d
+    ```

+#### Enable and power on the chassis slot

+10. Enable the chassis slot.
+The example enables slot 0, chassis 3, in cabinet 1005.

+    ```bash
+    ncn-m001# cray hsm state components enabled update --enabled true x1005c3s0
+    ```

+11. Power on the chassis slot.
+The example powers on slot 0, chassis 3, in cabinet 1005.

+    ```bash
+    ncn-m001# cray capmc xname_on create --xnames x1005c3s0 --recursive true
+    ```

+12. Wait at least 3 minutes for the blade to power on and the node controllers (BMCs) to be discovered.

+    ```bash
     ncn-m001# sleep 180
     ```

 #### Verify discovery has completed

-11. To verify the BMC(s) have been discovered by the HSM, run this command for each BMC in the blade.
+13. To verify the two Node BMCs in the blade have been discovered by the HSM, run this command for each BMC in the blade (x1005c3s0b0 and x1005c3s0b1).

     ```bash
-    ncn-m001# cray hsm inventory redfishEndpoints describe XNAME --format json {
+    ncn-m001# cray hsm inventory redfishEndpoints describe x1005c3s0b0 --format json {
     	"ID": "x1005c3s0b0",
     	"Type": "NodeBMC",